logo

 Mathematics

 The purpose of this requirement is to help students develop analytical skills, logical reasoning skills, and to gain a greater understanding of how mathematics is used in the world.
-Students should select specific mathematics courses used based on their major and intended career objectives.
+Students should select specific mathematics courses based on their major and intended career objectives.

 Natural Sciences

 The purpose of this requirement is to help students understand the scientific method and the world around them.
 Courses that might fulfill this category include astronomy, biology, chemistry, and physics.
-Some colleges will require that students take at least once science class with a laboratory to help them gain experiential learning.
+Some colleges will require that students take at least one science class with a laboratory to help them gain experiential learning.

 Social Science